shreystechtips/pythonbytes/projects/README.md

 - **Create a program that is able to find its way out of a maze**
 - **Use the rules of complex arithmetic to create one of an infinite number of Julia Set fractals**
 - **You study whales and their calls and you would like to try and talk to them**
 - **Minecraft landscapes: You use four simple functions to build anything you can imagine in Minecraft**
+- **Stargirl: You pilot a Tesla Roadster to escape the Jupiter system**
 - **Ditch Day Stack: An advanced project for those who complete some other project and wish to do more**